 Effective sedimentation and erosion control measures protect surface water and our infrastructure.
-Working with the municipality and the construction industry will reduce the risk to our waterways. recommendation in all Lake, Watershed, and Stormwater Management Plans to address this significant threat to the health of local lakes and connecting waters.
+Working with the municipality and the construction industry will reduce the risk to our waterways.

 Responsible and ongoing development is a priority the Municipality, and sediment and erosion control planning is a required part of this process.
 Effective erosion and sediment control planning between municipalities, contractors, conservation authorities, and other construction partners reduces construction delays and protects the local environment.